idoerg/epitope_tag/README.md

 ```
 ## Installation

-Once dependencies have been installed, you will need to install the `epictope` R package from this github repo.
+Once dependencies have been installed, you will need to install the `epictope` R package from this github repoSITORY.
 We can use the `remotes` package to do this.
-Run the following lines in your R install.
+Run the following lines in your R installATION.
+I DON'T THINK YOUR READERSHIP WILL UNDERSTAND THIS PART.

 ```
-if (!requireNamespace("remotes", quietly = TRUE)) {
+HOW IS A BIOLOGIST ON WINDOWS (OR MAC) SUPPOSED TO KNOW WHAT TO DO WITH THIS. if (!requireNamespace("remotes", quietly = TRUE)) {
     install.packages("remotes")
 }